France rebuffs business call for payroll tax cut

 Hollande has challenged Germany's focus on strict austerity measures since he came to power in May.
 With unemployment running at a 13-year high, he has promised to kick-start France's spluttering manufacturing sector, which has bled 750,000 jobs over the past decade.

-"We are going to work on things which are not the cost of labour, such as innovation," Moscovici said.
-"We are also going to work on the cost of labour but not as AFEP requests by massively increasing ...
+"We are going to work on things which are not the cost of labor, such as innovation," Moscovici said.
+"We are also going to work on the cost of labor but not as AFEP requests by massively increasing ...
 VAT."

 Moscovici said that, having just unveiled 20 billion euros in tax rises in the 2013 budget to reach a deficit target of 3 percent of gross domestic product (GDP) next year, France could ill afford to slap more levies on consumers without harming its 2-trillion-euro economy.